Hanuman temple established by bairagi saint

 Sri Anjaneya Temple, Bairahi Mutt, South Chitrai Vedhi, Madurai, Tamil Nadu About three hundred years back one such saint from North India had come down to visit Rameswaram.
 While on his holy visit via Madurai, he was drawn towards the beauty of the city and the hospitality shown by the people and decided to settle down in this holy city of Madurai.

-Under the divine direction he was in a lookout a sacred peepal tree where he can settle down for his practice of athma vidya.
+Under the divine direction, he was on the lookout for a sacred peepal tree where he could settle down for his practice of athma vidya.

 Peepal tree

 In Bharat, sadhus [ascetics] meditate beneath sacred peepal trees to liberate themselves from the cycle of rebirth.
 Normally it is a practice that people do circumambulation, meditating upon their Ista Devatha.
-It is said that Lord Brahma resides in the root, Lord Vishnu in the trunk and Lord Siva in the crown of this tree and hence call “virksha raja” meaning ‘king of trees’.
-In Tamil it is known as ‘Arasa Maram’ meaning ‘king of trees’
+It is said that Lord Brahma resides in the root, Lord Vishnu in the trunk and Lord Siva in the crown of this tree and hence called “virksha raja” meaning king of trees.
+In Tamil, it is known as ‘Arasa Maram’ meaning ‘king of trees’

 Bairagi Mutt of Madurai

-The yogi from other region [Bairahi/Bairagi] had settled down under one such peepal tree, located in the South Chitirai Street of Madurai.
-The Bairahi had been giving shelter and food for people from his region.
-There were many such travelers who benefited by this service.
+The yogi from other regions [Bairahi/Bairagi] had settled down under one such peepal tree, located in the South Chitirai Street of Madurai.
+The Bairahi had been giving shelter and food to people from his region.
+Many such travelers benefited from this service.
 However, there was no permanent shelter for them.
 The bairahi wished that he establish a ‘mutt’ to serve these travelers.
-Over a period of time, altruism of this Bairahi had attracted the attention of administrative people who were holding the power those days.
+Over a while, the altruism of this Bairahi had attracted the attention of administrative people who were holding the power those days.
 They were generous and Bairahi was granted permission to stay at South Chitirai Street.
 He was allotted some lands in the nearby village from where he could get some revenue to feed and serve people.

 Bairagi mutt Deities